leonid-shevtsov/ClickableUrls_SublimeText/README.md

 ## Installation

-Drop the plugin into Sublime Text's Packages folder.
+With [Package Control](http://wbond.net/sublime_packages/package_control) (look for Clickable Urls), or just drop the plugin into Sublime Text's Packages folder.

 * * *